Adult Learner Demand

 Now that we have entered a new recruitment cycle, uncertainties still linger.
 But so does the opportunity to reinvent, reinvest, and refine.
 Now is the time to innovate more thoughtfully and with purpose.

-To help inform this process, Eduventures re-examined the Search Strategies college-bound high school students used in their college searches.
-How did students conduct their college searches in the year of COVID-19, and what can we learn from this?
+To help inform this process, Eduventures re-examined the Search Strategies college-bound high school students used in their college searches. and what can we learn from this?

 Not All Searches Are Created Equal